European and North American Railway: E&NA "Eastern Extension" (Saint John to Shediac)

 The first section of the E&NA opened between Shediac and Moncton on August 20, 1857, a distance of 16.8 mi.
 Although the Shediac-Moncton section was the first part opened, the line was soon extended 2 miles east to the better wharf facilities at Point du Chene.
 The line had been surveyed to extend from Cape Brule 2 miles further east of Point du Chene, however the sheltered harbour at Point du Chene won out over the more exposed Cape Brule location.

 Meanwhile, the line between Hampton, New Brunswick and Saint John opened in 1859 and the remaining section between Moncton and Hampton was opened in 1860.
 In 1860, the colony of New Brunswick issued a postage stamp which illustrated an E&NA engine.
 The stamp was commissioned by the postmaster and one of the railway's directors, Charles Connell.

 Unfortunately, the E&NA never progressed east from Moncton to its stated goal of Nova Scotia.
+However, the extension to the Northumberland Strait provided an important link to Prince Edward Island (via ferry) and an alternate route to Lower Canada.
 By the late 1850s, the Nova Scotia Railway had already built a line from Halifax to Truro, Nova Scotia, with a stated ambition of building westward to link with the E&NA in New Brunswick; thus the E&NA stood with its Saint John-Shediac line for several years.
 The missing link between Truro and Moncton was finally built by the Intercolonial Railway, completed in 1872.

-The E&NA's "Eastern Extension" locomotive shops and headquarters were located in Shediac until it was taken over by the Intercolonial Railway, which then moved them to Moncton.
+The E&NA's "Eastern Extension" locomotive shops and headquarters were located in Shediac until it was taken over by the Intercolonial Railway, which moved them to Moncton.

 E&NA "Western Extension" (South Bay to St. Croix, New Brunswick)

 Less well-known was the railway most commonly referred to as the E&NA Western Extension which was built between South Bay, New Brunswick (immediately west of Saint John) and St. Croix on the International Boundary with Maine.

 On April 13, 1864, the colonial government in New Brunswick incorporated a company called the European and North American Railway for extension from Saint John westward to build the "Western Extension" of the E&NA system.
 The 90-mile railway was surveyed later that year and a contract for construction was awarded to E.R.
 Burpee.
 On November 9, 1865, the first sod was turned at South Bay by the mayor of Saint John.
-By August 14, 1869 the line was opened between South Bay and Hartts Mills (later renamed Fredericton Junction).
-On November 17, 1869 the line was completely opened from the Maine border at St. Croix east to Saint John.
+By August 14, 1869, the line was opened between South Bay and Hartts Mills (later renamed Fredericton Junction).
+On November 17, 1869, the line was completely opened from the Maine border at St. Croix east to Saint John.